Cybvr/JujuZero/Product Guide.md

 - Visit our Help Center for FAQs and troubleshooting guides
 - Live chat support available during business hours

-Thank you for choosing JujuAGI.
+Thank you for choosing Juju.
 We're excited to help you streamline your file management tasks and supercharge your branding and marketing efforts!